utrechtzouk/utrechtzouk.github.io/about.md

 layout: page
 title: About Us
 permalink: /about/
+description: "These are the people that help provide our regular classes, relaxed socials & party's, workshops & bootcamps by (inter)national teachers, and other activities."
+seo:
+  name: Utrecht Brazilian Zouk
+  type: Organization
 ---

 # Welkom to Utrecht Brazilian Zouk!

-Our goal is to grow the Brazilian Zouk community in and around Utrecht.
-We organise regular classes,
-relaxed socials and party's,
-workshops and bootcamps by (inter)national teachers, and other activities!
+These are the people that help provide our regular classes, relaxed socials & party's, workshops & bootcamps by (inter)national teachers, and other activities!

 <div class="responsive-video">